mojoatomic/antikythera-engine-2/CLI.md

 # Antikythera CLI Tool

-A feature-rich command-line interface for astronomical calculations and debugging.
-Built for developers who need fast, accurate celestial position data with powerful troubleshooting capabilities.
+A command-line interface for astronomical calculations and debugging.
+Provides access to the same VSOP87/ELP2000-based ephemeris used by the API, with tools for inspection, comparison, and monitoring.

 ## Table of Contents